 levels rising and your brain feeling foggy and crowded with too many things, come

-back to your breathing and spend a few moments getting centred again.
+back to your breathing and spend a few moments getting centered again.
 Remember

 your priorities and get started again.